adampielak/proxmox-ubuntu-fileserver/README.md

 |**RAIDZ1**|A variation on RAID-5, single parity.
 Requires at least 3 disks.
 |**RAIDZ2**|A variation on RAID-5, double parity.
 Requires at least 4 disks.
 |**RAIDZ3**|A variation on RAID-5, triple parity.
 Requires at least 5 disks.

+We warn during installation all data on the storage hard disks will be destroyed and is not recoverable!

 ## 2.00 Required Credentials for creating your NAS
 Here is a list of user account credentials and variable information you should have readily available for input prior to executing our NAS build scripts.